gcj2450/ZrdRoyale/README.md

 4. Discord webhook logging(players connections,disconnections, battle logs etc)
 5. fixed bug where player after arena 7 were playing on wrong arena for example player on arena 9 was playing on frozen peak which is map from arena 8
 6. Gems and gold rewards after win.
+7. fix legendary trophies
-7. Now server is more customizable without recompiling it, now you can edit:
+8. Now server is more customizable without recompiling it, now you can edit:
 ```
 Minimum Trophies and Maximum Trophies after Win
 Default amount of gems and gold